DakotaRo/Collaborative_AI_attempt2/README.md

 Borrowed the code from the article listed on September 5 Talked to Seward and decided to work on the Unity game before continuing research on genetic algorithms

+September 11:
+Started work focused on creating the Unity game

 -->